bestupefy/Canister/README.md

 - What images and services are supported by Canister ?

-  Canister supports both Docker and rkt.Both of them are one of the most popular services around the globe.
+  Canister supports Docker.Docker is one of the most popular services around the globe.

 #Built for Linux: